Amritsar

 Amritsar: Pool of Nectar

-Enchanting Amritsar is located in the state of Punjab, the city, established to be a place of pilgrimage, derives its name from sacred tank or pool called the Amrita saras (Pool of Nectar), where the temple was built.
-Amritsar is known for being the spiritual and cultural center of Sikhism and that’s why it attracts tourist from all over the world.
+Enchanting Amritsar, located in the state of Punjab, is a city steeped in history and spirituality.
+Established as a place of pilgrimage, Amritsar derives its name from the sacred tank or pool called the Amrita Saras (Pool of Nectar), where the revered Golden Temple was built.
+Known as the spiritual and cultural center of Sikhism, Amritsar attracts tourists from all corners of the globe.

-Amritsar was founded in 1577 by Ram Das, fourth Guru of the Sikhs, on a site granted by the Mughal Emperor Akbar.
-The city is famous for Golden Temple, Jallianwala Bagh and Wagah Border and for delicious food.
-But over the year’s city has also made a name for itself as delightful shopping destination.
+Founded in 1577 by Ram Das, the fourth Guru of the Sikhs, on a site granted by the Mughal Emperor Akbar, Amritsar holds a special place in the hearts of Sikhs worldwide.
+The city is renowned for its iconic Golden Temple, the poignant Jallianwala Bagh memorial, and the vibrant Wagah Border ceremony.
+Additionally, Amritsar is celebrated for its delectable cuisine, offering a culinary experience like no other.

 Tourist places in and around Amritsar: